M1n-4d316e/chat_app/README.md

 There's a **[Dummy chat](https://m1n-4d316e.github.io/chat_app/) (Non-functional)** that lack the server side, it's only the front, for you to see.
 Usually takes a wile to charge.

+# 2 **<u>Attention!</u>**.
+As of right now on the web app the name input is too large.
+I didn't found a way to fix it , This is a multi-platform app so this issue cant be solver easily

 ### Setup

 #### Server